Lekky71/sms-util/README.md

 `FileWorker.dumpFilteredSms(number: String`
 <br/>

-Generate a pdf of all the messages
+Generate a PDF document of all the messages
 <br/>
 `FileWorker.generateSmsPdf(number: String)`
 <br/>